Classification of Links Up to 0-Solvability: Classification of Links up to 0-Solve Equiavlence

-The Sato-Levine invariants of $J$ and $J'$, are the quantities $\bar{\mu}_J(1122) = lk(A,B)$ and $\bar{\mu}_{J'}(1122) = lk(A',B')$.
-Therefore, we wish to show that $lk(A,B) \equiv lk(A',B') $ $(\bmod 2)$.
+The Sato-Levine invariants of $J$ and $J'$, are the quantities $\bar{\mu}_J(1122) = \lk(A,B)$ and $\bar{\mu}_{J'}(1122) = \lk(A',B')$.
+Therefore, we wish to show that $\lk(A,B) \equiv \lk(A',B') $ $(\bmod 2)$.

-To show this, we construct the closure $\hat{W}$ from $W$ by first attaching 0-framed 2-handles to the meridians $\mu_1$ and $\mu_2$ of link $J$ and to meridians $\mu_1'$ and $\mu_2'$ of link $J'$ and then attaching a 4-handle $\B^4$ to the $S^3$ boundary component and a 0-handle $\B^4$ to the $-S^3$ boundary component.
+We construct the closure $\hat{W}$ from $W$ by first attaching 0-framed 2-handles to the meridians $\mu_1$ and $\mu_2$ of link $J$ and to meridians $\mu_1'$ and $\mu_2'$ of link $J'$ and then attaching a 4-handle $\B^4$ to the $S^3$ boundary component and a 0-handle $\B^4$ to the $-S^3$ boundary component.